Liposuction for Men

 Rest is recommended after surgery.
 At home, you will have medications to ease the pain.
 We also prescribe antibiotics to reduce the risk of infection.
 A special compression garment, surgical vitamins, arnica, and bromelain are used to reduce the swelling and bruising, and to speed your recovery.

 We will see you in the office the day after surgery.
 By the fourth or fifth day, the discomfort should be significantly reduced.
-At one week, you will return for suture removal.
+In one week, you will return for suture removal.
 By this time, you should be feeling well enough to be back to most of your normal activities.
 You should be back to work within the first week.
 Because it takes 6 weeks before the wounds reach 50% of their full strength, you will be able to return to vigorous activities only after this healing period.

 We will see you in follow-up at 1 day, 1 week, 1 month, 3 months, 6 months, and every year thereafter.
 We will see you more frequently if necessary.
 There are never charges for follow-up visits.